Abhi17Rj/Data-Structures/6. Tree/README.md

 **Deletion in Red Black Tree**
 <br>
+In insert operation, we check color of uncle to decide the appropriate case.
+In delete operation, we check color of sibling to decide the appropriate case.

+The main property that violates after insertion is two consecutive reds.
+In delete, the main violated property is, change of black height in subtrees as deletion of a black node may cause reduced black height in one root to leaf path.

+Deletion is fairly complex process.
+To understand deletion, notion of double black is used.
+When a black node is deleted and replaced by a black child, the child is marked as double black.
+The main task now becomes to convert this double black to single black.

 _**Step 1:** Perform standard BST deletion. <br>
 **Step 2:** **Case 1: Either u or v are red** <br>
 ![RBT delete](../images/rbtdelete.png)<br>